MarkKremer/laravel-elixir-image/README.md

 All arguments are optional.
 If left away, the second argument is generated using the convert option and will match all files for which a convertion is defined.

 ## Frequently asked questions
-### Supported formats
+#### Supported formats
 The extension should support every file format Image Magick supports.
-I have tested it with PSD (Photoshop) files as source and PSD, PNG, JPG and WebP files as output.
+I have tested it with a PSD (Photoshop) file as image source and PSD, PNG, JPG and WebP files as output.

 ## Licence
 Laravel-elixir-image is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
-However, it uses the ImageMagick executable which comes with it's own license:
+However, it uses an ImageMagick executable which comes with it's own license:
 > Copyright 2015 Mark Kremer
 >
 >   Licensed under the ImageMagick License (the "License"); you may not use